innovara/dokidoo/README.md

 Currently, `./Dockerfile` is a symbolic link to `./docker/Dockerfile`.
 There are additional Docker build files under `./docker`, which are not used by default, but may be of interest.
 In particular:

-- `./docker/requirements.Dockerfile` – builds Python 3 modules using pip and Odoo's `requirements.txt`, rather than using precompiled packages.
+- `requirements.Dockerfile` – builds Python 3 modules using pip and Odoo's `requirements.txt`, rather than using precompiled packages.
-- `bookworm.Dockerfile` – based on Debian, for those who prefer it.
+- `bookworm.Dockerfile` – based on Debian 12 (Bookworm).
+- `focal.Dockerfile` – based on Ubuntu 20.04 (Focal).
+- `jammy.Dockerfile` – based on Ubuntu 22.04 (Jammy).

 You can either modify `docker-compose.yml` to point to one of these files, or change the symbolic link to use the desired build file.